 - 25,033 VOTES

 Use The Turn Signal To Indicate You're Pulling Over

 Don't make things harder than necessary.
 You're already being pulled over for a violation, so you don't need any other issues.
 Use your turn signal and begin changing lanes as soon as traffic allows.

 Stay In Your Car

 Until you're told otherwise, stay in your car.
 If a cop needs you to step out of the vehicle, they will ask you to do so.

-Turn the Music Down
+Turn The Music Down

-Some people think it's a good idea to just "act normal" (as if you're not being pulled over by a cop, right?).
+Some people think it's a good idea to just "act normal."
+This is only true in that you shouldn't immediately panic.
 But if you're blasting the Beastie Boys when that cop walks up to your window, chances are they're going to be really annoyed and immediately ask you to turn it down.